 This guide is our effort to distill that learning and experience into a comprehensively documented process for you to use, in part or in whole, keeping as true to or deviating as much from it as you choose.
 While it does a deep dive into the publishing process, it also includes summaries and videos for each section to give you an easier pathway in.
 In addition, the templates and examples throughout keep it grounded very much in the practical.
 This is a useful book.
 It’s made to be used.
 It’s also made to be used in whatever way is useful to you, whether that means reading it start to finish, out of order, in pieces, skimming quickly, or any other way you can find.

-The goal of this guide is very simply to help you create quality OER, build a community around it, and have it make a positive impact in the world.
+The goal of this guide is very simply to help you create quality OER, build a community around it, and in doing so, to make a positive impact in the world.
+Education is intrinsically tied to social justice, and the ways in which you create and disseminate knowledge shape our societies, structures, and selves.
 We believe that those in the classroom – both instructors and students – know best what they need to be successful in their teaching and learning.
 What they and those supporting them on campuses (librarians, instructional designers, etc.) don’t always know is how to go about creating and publishing their content.
 To do so, they have typically had to invent a process, or pull together information from many sources.
 But, true to the open education ethos, there is no need to reinvent the wheel!

-The final critical piece of this guide is the fact that it is a living document, and will continue to change and improve over time.
-This is reflected in the title, of course, and we very much want the community at large to be part of the evolution.
-So, if you’ve read or used this guide and have some thoughts – maybe something worked well or not, maybe you came up with another approach, maybe there’s something missing, or something is overly-complicated – please share them with us on the Rebus Community project home.
-We also encourage you to share this resource with anyone you know who is starting out on their OER creation journey, or who is looking to add some more tools to their belt.
+This guide is a living document, and will continue to change and improve over time.
+Many themes and topics of discussions with the OER community were built into this guide- so feedback is not just welcome but wanted.
+So, if you’ve read or used this guide and have some thoughts – maybe something worked well or not, maybe you came up with another approach, maybe there’s something missing, or something is overly-complicated – please share them with us on the Rebus Community forum.
+We also encourage you to share this resource with anyone you know who is starting on their OER creation journey, or who is looking to connect and contribute to the open community.